ManticoreGamesInc/platform-documentation/src/references/media_library.md

 The **Media Library** in Core allows creators to upload content to their account which can be displayed in any of the creator's games.

-Content that can be uploaded such as images support JPEG, JPG, and PNG, along with support for transparency.
+Content that can be uploaded such as images supports JPEG, JPG, and PNG, along with support for transparency.

-Creators have a maximum total storage of 104 MB per account, and each file uploaded can be up to 5 MB in size with no resolution restrictions.
+There is an account limit of 100 images or 104 MB, whichever is hit first.
+Individual images have a 5 MB limit.

 ## Opening the Media Library

 The Media Library can be opened by selecting **Media Library** from the **Window** menu.
-From this window creators can view, rename, and delete content they have uploaded to their account.
+From this window, creators can view, rename, and delete content they have uploaded to the account.

 The Medial Library will show all content uploaded by the creator.
-The uploaded content is tied to the creators account, not to a project.
+The uploaded content is tied to the creator's account, not to a project.
 This gives creators flexibility with using content from the Media library in any of their projects.

 The Media Library will show how much space the creator has left at the bottom of the window.
 The amount of space available is per creator account.